 Scholarships are awards based on merit/excellence.
-They are awarded for pupils entering Years 5, 7 9 and 12, with outstanding talent in the fields of academics, sport, music and for Year 7, 9 and 12 in art and performing arts/drama also rewarded.
+They are awarded for pupils entering Years 7, 9 and 12, with outstanding talent in the fields of academics, sport, music, art and performing arts/drama.
 Scholarships are reviewed annually in light of a pupil’s achievement, effort, attitude and behaviour.

-Scholarship application deadlines are at the end of the Michaelmas term of the year preceding entry into Rossall.
+Scholarship application deadlines are at the end of the Michaelmas Term the year preceding entry.

 Families will be notified if an award is forthcoming soon after all the assessments and interviews have been completed.

 A bursary (an award based on financial need) is a reduction in fees based on an assessment of the merit of a pupil and consideration of parental financial circumstances, assessed following the completion of Rossall’s financial circumstances form.

 Families of Year 7 pupils (or pupils entering Year 7) and above can apply for a bursary solely or if the Scholarship that they have been awarded is not sufficient to be able to take advantage of a Rossall education.
 Bursaries are reviewed annually.

 Scholarship and bursary awards should be regarded as strictly confidential.

 For full details of our scholarships and bursaries available, please contact the Bursary: [email protected]